cannawen/metric_units_reddit_bot/README.md

 The app starts in `bot.js`, this file is responsible for repeatedly checking for new comments and replying to messages in an infinite loop.
 It uses the following modules:

-`converter.js` is responsible taking a message, and deciding which imperial units should be converted to which metric units (if any).
+`converter.js` and `units_lookup_map.js` are responsible for taking a message, and deciding which imperial units should be converted to which metric units (if any).

 `formatter.js` takes the conversions from above, and constructs a reply to the comment

-`helper.js` exists so external dependencies can be easily mocked during test
+`helper.js` helps with mocking external dependencies in tests

 `network.js` handles get, post, and OAuth network requests and parses the responses for easier consumption